-It should be written that it is against the lease agreement to allow their boyfriends/girlfriends, friends and family members to live with them without being screened and approved.
+It should be written in the document that it is against the lease agreement to allow their boyfriends/girlfriends, friends, and family members to live with them without being screened and approved.

-It’s important that your tenant understands that the only people allowed to live in the property are those who’ve been qualified to do so (have signed the lease or rental agreement).
+It’s important that your tenant understands that the only people allowed to live in the property are those who’ve been qualified to do so (have signed the Georgia lease agreement).

-And, if you don’t allow subletting in your property, let them know that as well.
+And, if you don’t allow subletting in your property, disclose that as well.
 Indicate the consequences of doing so.

 4. Rent Rates & Security Deposits

-This is often a source of conflict between landlords and tenants in Woodstock, Georgia.
-In most cases, this usually stems from a poorly written lease/rental agreement.
+The security deposit is often a source of conflict between a landlord and tenant in Woodstock, Georgia.
+In most cases, this usually stems from a poorly written lease agreement document.

-When it comes to rent matters, make sure that the lease is clear on certain things, including:
+When it comes to renting matters, a landlord must ensure that the lease is clear on certain things, including:

 - The exact amount of rent to be paid.